 The topics to review in this course are to be selected from agroecology and ethnoecology and investigate the diverse interactions between people and nature.
 Students define topics themselves and students working on a master thesis or dissertation may work on topics, which are linked to their theses.

 - Previous knowledge expected

 This course is designed for students who are well into their Master studies and wish to start to prepare for their Master thesis (or doctorate).
 Prior basic knowledge in searching, reading and analysing scientific literature is expected.
 Exceptionally, master students who are early in their Master studies and have very little prior knowledge with handling scientific literature can also participate – they have to be aware though that the time investment can easily exceed the estimated 75 working hours (=3 ECTS) then.

 - Objective (expected results of study and acquired competences)

 Upon completion of this course, the students will have improved their skills relating to

-• Understanding specific interactions between people and nature;
+• Examining and explaining specific interactions between humans and nature

 You can find more details like the schedule or information about exams on the course-page in BOKUonline.